GEMS Education: Sub-Saharan Africa

-In 2019, GEMS acquired the Nairobi-based Hillcrest International Schools.
-In January 2022, GEMS announced having an in-principle agreement to sell to Braeburn Schools Limited the Hillcrest schools.

-Varkey's company sold most of its shareholding from its assets from Regis School in Runda to a local businessman.

-Gems Cambridge founder Sunny Varkey is set to exit the Kenyan market, marking 11 years since his company invested in their inaugural local project.

-GEMS Cambridge International School in Uganda opened in September 2013, in the Ugandan capital city of Kampala.
-It serves pupils ages 3 to 18, with the British curriculum geared toward IGCSE, AS-level, and A-level qualifications.
-According to the school, it also encourages an appreciation of Ugandan culture and giving back to the local community.
-In 2015 the Uganda Olympic Committee signed a partnership with the school, to incorporate Olympic studies and training as part of the school's physical education curriculum.
-The school's sports facilities also provide training grounds for a variety of national sports teams and hosting grounds for competitions.
+GEMS Cambridge International School in Uganda opened in 2013 in Kampala.
+It served pupils ages 3 to 18, with the British curriculum geared toward IGCSE, AS-level, and A-level qualifications.

+In 2019, the firm acquired the Nairobi-based Hillcrest International Schools.
+GEMS sold the schools in 2022 and exited the Kenyan market in 2023.

-GEMS in Southeast Asia
+Southeast Asia

-GEMS operated GEMS World Academy (Singapore), its first school in Southeast Asia, from September 2014 to June 2021.
-It is now operated by TPG Capital-backed XCL Education as the XCL World Academy, after its acquisition from GEMS.
-Financial terms were not disclosed.
+The company operated GEMS World Academy (Singapore), its first school in Southeast Asia, from September 2014 to June 2021.
+It is now operated by TPG Capital–backed XCL Education as the XCL World Academy, after its acquisition from GEMS.

-In September 2015, GEMS opened GEMS International School Pearl City, in Penang, Malaysia.
+In 2015, the firm opened GEMS International School Pearl City, in Penang, Malaysia.
 The school is for ages three to 18, and follows the British National Curriculum leading to the IGCSE/CIE and AS/A-level qualifications.
 It also accommodates the Malaysian Education Ministry guidelines and teaches Malaysian language, Mandarin, Malaysian social studies, and Islamic and moral studies.
 It was the first international school in Mainland Penang.
-Facilities include a theatre, music and art rooms, a dance studio, sport halls, a football field, swimming pools, and basketball courts.
-The school planned to grow to 1,500 students within five years, eventually accommodating 3,000 students.